t1h0/smartini/README.md

 - `"fallback"`

-    Uses first slot whenever latest slot is None, otherwise latest slot.
+    Uses first slot whenever latest slot is `None`, otherwise latest slot.
 This is especially useful if the first slot provides default fallback values for your configuration.
 - `"first"`

     Uses first slot.

 - `"cascade up"`

-    Uses the first slot that is not None from first to latest.
+    Uses the first slot that is not `None` from first to latest.

 - `"latest"`